bringthedip/gulp-swagger-codegen/README.md

       options,        (Options for this template path, allows passing of extra fields) }

-## Template Additional Information - swager-tools-controller
+## Template Additional Information - swagger-tools-controller
-The `swagger-tools-controller.hbs` template is intended to provide a simplification of code when using swager-tools to generate most of your microservice.
+The `swagger-tools-controller.hbs` template is intended to provide a simplification of code when using swagger-tools to generate most of your microservice.
 Each operationId must be extended with:

  - `x-swagger-router-controller` - Defines which 'controller.js' class contains the operation.